SWorster/MistySURF2023/Controller Guide/controllerGuidebook.md

 unsigned long debounceDelay = 150;
 ```

-These are global variables that are meant to keep track of certain values that would be important for us in this program. `xValue` and `yValue` are used for the joystick, while the different colored `__States` are used for the buttons. `Mode` is used for tracking which commands to send to Misty, and `timeDelay` is a constant that is user changeable in order to create a buffer between each line outputted in the Serial Monitor.
+These are global variables that are meant to keep track of certain values that would be important for us in this program. `xValue` and `yValue` are used for the joystick, while the different colored `__States` are used for the buttons. `Mode` is used for tracking which commands to send to Misty, and `timeDelay` is a constant that is user changeable in order to create a buffer between each line outputted in the Serial Monitor. `exitCounter` is used in order to provide a reset in the data sent over serial when using Bluetooth.

 The following variables are adapted from the button debounce example code that can be found in the Arduino Examples folder.
 The purpose of these are to filter out any electrical interference that the buttons may create when not actually pressed and to create a threshold amount of time the button has to be pressed in order to recognize that the user has indicated a mode change.